ielab/health-search-tutorial/hands-on/README.md

 * Searching for the original text of case 2 `python search_docs.py "breast cancer"` yields 104 different results.

 We leave you now to experiment and discuss different search options and what impact they may have.

+### Step 6 - Evaluation

+We have also provided a set of query topics to use in `adhoc-queries.json`.
+Note that this is a special test collection we developed of clinical trials; it has multiple query variations, provided by different doctors, for a single query topic.
+To do a search using these topics run:

+`python search_docs.py -f adhoc-queries.json`

+Note, because there are multiple query variations for a topic, the script currently just selects the first variation runs that.
+The the `-v` flag and specify a particular variation (e.g., `-v 1` for the second variation; `0` being the first).
+Differing results highlights some of issues in query variation in health search.

+Run the script again but this time pipe the output to a results file:

+`python search_docs.py -f adhoc-queries.json > trec_results.txt`

+We can now use the qrels to evaluate our system using trec_eval:

+`trec_eval qrels-clinical_trials.txt trec_results.txt`

+Now have a look at the concept version of the queries:

+`python search_docs.py -f adhoc-queries-concepts.json > trec_results-concepts.txt`

+and evaluate

+`trec_eval qrels-clinical_trials.txt trec_results-concepts.txt`